top of page

 GM handles ties based on their discretion.

-Nothing could happen, Players could roll again, or some other, custom rule could trigger!
+Nothing could happen, Players might roll again, or something else entirely could come up!

 Competing Roll Example